API Authentication

 Security Best Practices

-admin/admin - Use API keys for automation — don't embed user passwords in scripts
+deploy.shgenerates one for you; if you set it manually viaCHAINLAUNCH_PASSWORD, use a long random string - Use API keys for automation — don't embed user passwords in scripts

 - Set key expiration — rotate API keys at least yearly